Logo

 • Choose the application - Excel or Word

-• Browse through the SmartList objects and once you find the one you want this to be attached to, expand and mark one or more SmartList Favorites to associate the Export Solution to.
-The only caveat is you want to ensure that the favorites all have the same column layout (or, more specifically that the macro would run properly on all of your selections).
-In my example I’m adding a formula so I need something with F & G as Debit and Credit and then H empty to put in Net Amount.
+• Browse through the SmartList objects and mark one or more SmartList Favorites to associate with the Export Solution.
+The only caveat is to ensure that the favorites all have the same column layout (or, more specifically that the macro would run properly on all of the selections).
+In my example I'm adding a formula so I need something with F & G as Debit and Credit and then H empty to put in Net Amount.
 Columns A to E technically could be anything else, and it would still work.

 • Click on Save and close the window to test it.